 They work with their salespeople to develop their selling skills in specific areas, strategize with them on difficult deals, hold them accountable for their results, provide feedback on performance issues, as well as course correct before the month is over to help them achieve their sales goal.

 Sales management is a tough job.
-Invest the time and energy in the right tools for the job: effective sales management training, a proven and reliable hiring process, plus a powerful selling system, and you can reap the rewards of a successful sales team.
+Invest the time and energy in the right tools for the job.
+For example: effective sales management training and a reliable hiring process.
+Throw in a powerful selling system, and you can get a successful sales team.